 - Irish Close runner-up 1984; West of Ireland runner-up 1977; South of Ireland winner 1977, 1992, runner-up 1986.
 Caps 100

 Raymie Burns was on fire in 1992 and went out in an incredible 29 en route to an 8 and 7 demolition of Keith Nolan in the semi-finals of the South.
-Then he met Liam MacNamara, who beat him 2 and 1.
-After beating Ken Kearney in he final, MacNamara said the win had given him "as much satisfaction as anything I have achieved in golf."
+He then met Liam MacNamara, who beat him 2 and 1.
+After beating Ken Kearney in the final, MacNamara said the win had given him "as much satisfaction as anything I have achieved in golf."
 Affectionately known as "Grumpy" because of his grim determination to succeed, he achieved an immense amount, winning his 100th cap for Ireland in that season’s Home Internationals at Prestwick.
 Ireland took the title for an unprecedented third year in a row.
 McNamara won his 100th match and announced his retirement from international golf.

 34 John McHenry (Douglas)